 When I closed the door of my classroom for the last time in April 2016, I was sixty-six years old and had chalked up over thirty years of teaching.

 You can’t work fifteen hours a day, five days a week – to suddenly sit on your touché and do nothing.
 When I first thought about retirement, I thought about what I could learn once I didn’t have to go to work each day.

 It’s all in the name

-I bought a couple of domain names and thought I’d build a website.
-It seemed everyone had a blog and I wanted one too, even though I wasn’t sure what a blog was.
+Building a website was on my list of things to do in retirement, so I bought a couple of domain names, just in case.
+It seemed everyone had a blog and I wanted one too, even though I wasn’t quite sure what a blog was.